Rock glacier: Movement

 According to recent studies, rock glaciers positively influence the streams around them.

 Subject to climate variation, rock glaciers in proximity tend to have a highly synchronous movement pattern over a short time scale; over long term, however, the relationship between rock glacier velocity and climate difference may not be as pronounced, due to the influences of topographic factors and lack of ice or debris budget within the glacier body.

 Human use

 Rock glaciers in the Chilean Andes help supply the water for much of Chile, including the capital of Santiago.
 Mining operations in the high mountains have led to the degradation and destruction of more than two rock glaciers.
 Several copper mines dump their waste rock onto rock glaciers, which results in faster melting and higher velocity movement of these rock glaciers.
 The dumping of waste rock on the rock glaciers may lead to their destabilization.
 In 2004, protesting irrigation farmers and environmentalists changed rules so new mining projects can no longer damage or alter rock glaciers in Chile.
+In Chile, the mines that have impacted rock glaciers the most are those of Los Pelambres, Pascua Lama and the adjoining mines of Andina and Los Bronces.